In the Rehabilitation, Reintegration & Recovery space

 Avoid watching television or videos on your phone, eating, or working in your bedroom—keep the space just for sleep and intimate times.

-To promote great sleep one must get into exercise.
+To promote great sleep, one must get into exercise.
 However, it’s is best to avoid it just before 4 hours of one’s bedtime if there is any trouble in sleeping.
 Strenuous exercise must be avoided.

 At Cadabams, we have a dedicated team of mental health professionals with expertise in dealing with various types of Insomnia cases.
 This knowledge and experience enable us to help our clients improve their sleep cycles and eventually gain control over their sleeping routines through treatments like CBT, medications, and therapy.

-If you are searching for a solution to your problem, Cadabam’s Hospitals can help you with its team of specialized experts.
+If you are searching for a solution to your problem, Cadabam’s Hospitals can help you with its team of specialised experts.
 We have been helping thousands of people live healthier and happier lives for 30+ years.

 We leverage evidence-based approaches and holistic treatment methods to help individuals effectively manage their Sleep Disorders.
 Get in touch with us today.
 You can call us at +91 97414 76476.
 You can even email us at info@cadabamshospitals.com.